dottjt/LearningSchedule/README.md

 # Updates

+**21-06-17** - Refactored more css.
+I now realise why it's taking so long - It's like I'm trying to create one standard set of css styles to work with 5 different views - 2 logged in, 2 logged out, homepage (as the app also features there).
+So while it feels like it's taking forever, once it's done, it's done for good.
+I also learnt a heap of Angular and Java today.
+Super keen to build something with it.

-**19-06-17** - Refactored more of the homepage, and started implementing word counters for the various fields.
+**20-06-17** - Refactored more of the homepage, and started implementing word counters for the various fields.
 To be quite honest, I spent most of today learning Java/Spring Boot.
 I don't know why, I just really wanted to know more.

 **19-06-17** - Refactor.
 Refactor.
 Refactor.
 I spent all of today refactoring my css, because my css was not DRY at all - which I don't blame myself for, given I didn't even know what it should have looked like.
 Still, inching my way towards mobile responsiveness.
 It's still not where I want it to be, but I'm close.
 Oh, and I also added a navbar on the homepage.